 Installing BINFMT

-BINFMT compliments QEMU nicely.
+BINFMT complements QEMU nicely.
 BINFMT provides a mechanism in Linux to register interpreters (e.g. QEMU) based on various things such as the magic numbers of a file.
-Given that ELF binaries contain headers that identify the target architecture, this will make it seamless to have the system invoke QEMU for non-native binaries.
-The following commands can be used to install and start the configuration for this package in Kali Linux.
+Given that ELF binaries contain headers that identify the target architecture, this makes it seamless to have the system invoke QEMU for non-native binaries.
+The following command can be used to install and start the configuration for this package in Kali Linux.

 sudo apt update && sudo apt install binfmt-support && sudo mkdir -p /etc/qemu-binfmt